gerasoa/wellbeing-hub/README.md

 There is a need to improve the performance on mobile devices.
 This includes optimizing Hero image and reducing load times.

+## Improvement Suggestions

+One area for improvement is the color scheme of the buttons on the site.
+Currently, the buttons use very strong colors, which can be overwhelming for some users.

+Another area for improvement is the contrast between the hero image and the text overlay.

 ---
 # Deploy